 Andrea Butner’s phone etchings remind us that each of us are more creative than we think.. tracing our unique mark on the world as we navigate our daily lives.

 Lisa Milroy’s Search Me takes the small things, the everyday objects we might carry around with and us makes them into art.

 Mark Titchner’s what I want more than anything else asked people in Hull this very question and got some very honest, moving and heartfelt answers.
 Often answers we can all on some level resonate with.

-All of these artists work, and the unique input of all who attend this evening will feed into the free workshop accompanying the opening 4-7pm Thursday 29th March 2018.
+All of these artists work, and the unique input of all who attend this evening’s underlined project exhibition opening will feed into the free community artwork workshop 4-7pm Thursday 29th March 2018.
 Hope to see you there!

 We spent a long day installing the underlined project exhibition in Central Library today – thanks so much to Jon, Adam, Jemma & Kenn.
 Its all coming together for Thursday’s open evening.
 I’ve been working on a 30sec trailer for the opening, but can’t seem get the technology working to embed the video, so here’s a link to the file: underlined open evening & exhibition – 30sec trailer